-When shopping for a language software, it’s important to get an accounting of the program’s available features.
-The content and feature of each software
+When shopping for language software, it’s important to get an accounting of the program’s available features.
+The content and features of each software vary

 All language learning programs, of course, will have things in common.
 For the most part, they’ll all have audio courses (because it’s important to hear new words), vocabulary builders and built-in basic tools (like

 Most language programs restrict their instruction to speaking and listening.
-That’s because reading and writing can be particularly difficult, especially for people raised on Romanic languages.
+That’s because reading and writing can be particularly difficult, especially for people raised in Romanic languages.

 Unless you intend to read and write a new Language, then focus on software that

 For those interested in reading and writing, there are some resources out there available to you.
 From my investigation of language software offerings, though, they’re severely limited.
 While I haven’t tried those software-based reading and writing training, I’m guessing the learning curve will be a tad steep, too.
 Make sure to consider the kind of time you’ll invest in this compared to classroom training with a qualified instructor.
 If you have unlimited time to learn reading and writing (i.e. it’s an optional skill), then

 What Do You Need Out of the Language Course?

 Do you want basic conversational skills for next year’s business trip to Tianjin?
 Are you looking for enough language skills to be able to haggle with merchants in Shenzen?
 Do you want to get as fluent as possible for your planned permanent move to Guangzhou?
 Or do you just want enough survival language skills for finding your way from the airport to your company’s staff offices in Beijing?